 Sprite objects which have a different initial image set by changing the Initial frame or Initial animation properties also display an icon for that initial image in the Z Order list.

 Finally, instances can be double-clicked to make them flash briefly in the Layout View.
-Alternatively an instance can be right-clicked and then selected.
+Alternatively an instance can be right-clicked and then Flash this instance selected.
 This helps visually identify the instance in the layout.

-Using the Z Order bar is very simple: to move an object in the Z Order, simply drag and drop it in the list.
+To move an object in the Z Order - adjusting which other objects it appears in front or behind - drag and drop it in the list.
 You can also move objects to other layers this way.
 You can also select multiple objects by holding Control or Shift and drag them all as a block to another layer or location in the Z Order.
 When doing this, the relative order of the selection is also preserved.

 If you want to add, remove or reorder layers themselves, use the Layers Bar instead.